Is Dr. H2O2F2Br2I2N2Cl2 in the house??

 Tupac Hydrogen, Tupac Oxygen, Tupac Nitrogen, Tupac Fluorine, Tupac Chlorine, Tupac Bromine, Tupac Iodine.
 Oh Yeah!

 They never exist as single atoms.
 They are either tied up in a compound, or tied up (chemically bonded) with each other as two packs (diatomic molecules).
 When balancing equations, you can never have one of these seven elements all by itself as a single atom.
 Doesn't happen.
 They can be in a compound however without the subscript two.
+Once they are in a compound they follow the criss-cross rules.

 Example: Suppose we tried to react aluminum with oxygen to make aluminum oxide.